Art Psychotherapy (MSc)

-A full outline of the MSc Art Psychotherapy course fees and updated information on possible student funding can be found on the MSc Art Psychotherapy course pages.
+All postgraduate course fees are found on the QMU website.
 There are no grants and most students take out a student loan.
-Some applicants have received part funding from their employers
+Some applicants have received part funding from their employers.

 Are there grants, trusts or scholarships for the course?

 No grants are available.
 Some students have sought funding from other sources by consulting information on Education Awards in their local library.
 Other students have obtained a Career Development Loan from their bank.

 May fees be paid over the course of a year or need full fees be paid at the outset of the academic year?